hafizur-rahman/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to use a well known architecture.

-My first step was to use a convolution neural network model similar to the LeNet architecture.
-I thought this model might be appropriate because original LeNet architecture is very effective in image classification problem.
+My first step was to use a convolution neural network model similar to the NVidia architecture(https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+I thought this architecture might be appropriate because it is already proven to work well.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 The mean squared error on the training set and validation set was not much different.
 However, the vehicle was falling off the track and later it was found that `cv2.imread()` reads the image in BGR color space, but the model was trained for RGB image.